Intervening to Learn and Compose Causally Disentangled Representations: Additional results

 \subsubsection{Expressivity (MNIST)}

 A description of the architecture and experiment is given in Appendix~\ref{app:addit-exper}.
-Tables~\ref{tab:eval-depth-2}~and~\ref{tab:eval-depth-5} show varying widths for an expressive layer depth respectively of 2 and 5: the tuples in the column headers indicate \((\width_{\mathrm{exp}},\ \width_c)\).\footnote{All other experiments in Appendix~\ref{app:lw-vae} are run with \(h_{\mathrm{exp}}=2\), \(\width_{\mathrm{exp}}=15\), and \(\width_c=5\).} These results suggest that there is a balance to be struck in overparameterization while enforcing an appropriate bottleneck in the concept layer, with the best performance obtained by shallow expressive layer depth \(h_{\mathrm{exp}}=2\), moderate expressive layer input width \(\width_{\mathrm{exp}}=15\), and a significant bottleneck with a concept width of \(\width_c=5\).
+Tables~\ref{tab:mnist-capacity-2}~and~\ref{tab:mnist-capacity-4} show varying widths for an expressive layer depth respectively of 2 and 5: the tuples in the column headers indicate \((\width_{\mathrm{exp}},\ \width_c)\).\footnote{All other experiments on MNIST in Appendix~\ref{app:lw-vae} are run with \(h_{\mathrm{exp}}=2\), \(\width_{\mathrm{exp}}=15\), and \(\width_c=5\).} These results suggest relatively stable results across different configurations for concept learning while the best reconstruction performance is obtained from a moderate bottleneck, with expressive layer input width \(\width_{\mathrm{exp}}=22\) and a concept width of \(\width_c=5\).